vega/vega-lite/site/tutorials/gettings_started.md

 }
 </div>

 Now, Vega-Lite renders a point.
-In fact, in renders one point for each of the 9 objects in the array.
+In fact, in renders one point for each of the 9 objects in the array, but they are all overlapping.

 ## Encode Properties of the Data as Visual Properties